CharlyMannion/CMannion_CV/README.md

 ## Experience

+#### Northcoders (Jan 2021 to Present)

+Whilst finishing the Nortchoders bootcamp, I was offered the opportunity to stay on and work as a tutor and Software Engineer for them.

 #### Northcoders (August 2020 to December 2020)

-I am currently enrolled in Northcoders' remote Developer Pathway course, and will graduate in November 2020.
-Northcoders is a multi-award winning bootcamp, where I intend to hone the skills required to become a full-stack software developer.
+Northcoders is a multi-award winning bootcamp, where honed the skills required to become a full-stack software developer.

 * Fundamentals and Best Practice: TDD, pair programming, OOP, Agile, UX
 * Languages: Javacript, HTML/CSS